FiddlersCode/exchange_rate/README.md

 - Storing in a local file (as opposed to a DB) is fine
 - I did not need to choose a production-level API to use but simply provide the functionality to plug in.
 (Many of the production
-level APIs I looked at used JSON so there would be some different configuration but not much.)
+level APIs I looked at (eg [OpenExchange](https://openexchangerates.org)) used JSON so there would be some different configuration but not much.)

 ## Design Process